brianlimtt/pcss-scitech-portfolio/Learning-logs.md

 I chose to create a custom function because collision detection is needed many times throughout the game.
 Instead of rewriting the same code repeatedly, I could call a single function whenever I needed to check for a collision.<br>
 <br>

-3.One challenge I encountered was preventing players from performing actions when they should not be allowed to.
+3. One challenge I encountered was preventing players from performing actions when they should not be allowed to.
 For example, I needed to stop the player from jumping repeatedly while already in the air. <br>
 "if (keyCode == UP && blobJumping == false) {
     blobFalling = false;
     blobJumping = true;